 Why not knot your own knit with the needle-wielding duo from I Make Knots?
 Their workshops run all over town in knitting and crochet, and they’re currently running classes in collaboration with luxury NYC knitwear designer Manoush.

 Attend a graffiti art class

 The Alternative London people do fantastic walking tours of Shoreditch’s street art scene (review here), but they also do graffiti workshops for people who fancy having a go at wielding a spraycan themselves.
 It costs £25 for a four hour class and you can book your place online.
+GOOD FOR GROUPS.

 Visit the London Cocktail Club